On the functoriality of the space of equivariant smooth $h$-cobordisms: Preliminaries on -manifolds with corners

-\autoref{weak_tubular_nbhd_thm} gives the following corollary, see also \cite[Corollary 1.12]{wasserman}. \begin{cor} Any continuous equivariant map $f\colon M \to \textup{int } N$ can be approximated by a smooth equivariant map.
-If $f$ is smooth on a neighborhood of a closed subset $C \subseteq M$ then the smooth map can be taken to agree with $f$ on $C$. \end{cor}
+This retraction can be used to prove smooth approximation in the compact case, as in \cite[Corollary 1.12]{wasserman}. \begin{lem} Any continuous equivariant map of compact $G$-manifolds $f\colon M \to \textup{int } N$ can be approximated by a smooth equivariant map.
+If $f$ is smooth on a neighborhood of a closed subset $C \subseteq M$ then the smooth map can be taken to agree with $f$ on $C$. \end{lem}

-\begin{proof} Take a non-equivariant smooth approximation rel $C$, and consider it as a map $M \to \textup{int } N \to V$.
-Conjugate by each element of $G$ and average the results together to produce another approximation $M \to V$ that is equivariant.
-Finally, apply a retraction $p$ as in the proof above to get the approximation $M \to \textup{int } N$. \end{proof}